 - ¾ cup granulated sugar

-- 2 cups gluten free flour (I use a 1:1 gluten free flour with xanthan gum)
+- 2 cups multipurpose gluten free flour (I use a gluten free multipurpose flour with xanthan gum already in it)

 - 1 ½ tablespoons cornstarch